tweag/servant-template/elm/README.md

 # Tagger Elm client

-This folder contains a client application built with [Elm](https://elm-lang.org/), which allows to interact in a human-friendly way with the Tagger api.
+This folder contains a client application built with [Elm](https://elm-lang.org/), which allows interacting in a human-friendly way with the Tagger API.

 ## Building

 You can build the client application using

 ```
 elm make src/Main.elm
 ```

 ## Serving for development

+You can start the application with live reload using:

 ```
-cd elm; elm-live src/Main.elm'
+elm-live src/Main.elm --open -- --debug'
 ```

-Then, you can directly go to `http://localhost:1234` (default port) to view the application.
+It will open a new tab in your browser with the time-traveler available.

 ## Workflow

 The application requires you to first register a new user.
-Once this is done, you can login with the same credentials and access the private area.
+Once this is done, you can log in with the same credentials and access the private area.

-In the private area, you'll see the contents for the logged in user and you can also:
+In the private area, you'll see the contents for the logged-in user, and you can also:

 - add new contents with their tags;
 - filter the shown contents by tag.